GtkListView

 "</template>"

-• gtk_file_name function is the callback function for the closure tag.
-It first checks the info parameter.
-Because it can be NULL when GListItem item is unbounded.
+<lookup name="item">GtkListItem</lookup>gives the value of the item property of the GtkListItem.
+This will be the second argument of the function.
+The first parameter is always the GListItem instance, which is a ‘this’ object.
+The ‘this’ object is explained in Section 31. get_file_namefunction is the callback function for the closure tag.
+It first checks theinfoparameter.
+Because it can be NULL when GListItemitemis unbounded.
 If it’s GFileInfo, it returns the copied filename.
-Because the return value (filename) of g_file_info_get_name is owned by GFileInfo object.
+Because the return value (filename) ofg_file_info_get_nameis owned by GFileInfo object.
 So, the the string needs to be duplicated to give the ownership to the caller.
 Binding tag binds the “label” property of the GtkLabel to the closure tag.

 The whole program (list3.c) is as follows.
-The program is located in src/misc directory.
+The

 #include <gtk/gtk.h>